ShatterX54/Calculations/README.md

 # Calculations
-A collection of simple calculator apps in JavaScript.
-The apps are console based only.
+A collection of simple calculator apps written in Ruby.